Mortgage Statements: What Are They And How Long Should You Keep Them?

-- Your monthly payment summary: Your monthly payment summary tells you how much you must pay on your loan in total each month.
-It typically includes the amount left on your principal, your interest rate and any taxes or insurance you pay to an escrow account.
-Overdue balances are usually also listed in this section.
+- Your monthly payment summary: Your monthly payment summary tells you your totally payment due each month.
+It typically includes the amount due on your principal, your interest due and any taxes or insurance you pay to an escrow account.
+Overdue balances or late fees are usually also listed in this section.
 It can be useful to get another mortgage statement to see your updated summary if you make an extra payment on your loan.

 - Loan information: Your loan information section tells you the most important details of your mortgage account.
 This section might include things like your account number, the address of your property and your current interest rate.
-Keep an eye on both your interest rate and current market rates – if market rates fall, you might be able to save money with a refinance.
+Keep an eye on both your interest rate and current market rates – if market rates fall, you might be able to save money by refinancing your mortgage.

 - Year-to-date payments: This section tells you how much money you’ve paid off on your principal balance and in interest for the year so far.
-This information might be especially relevant if you have a home office or you claim another home-related deduction.
+This information might be especially relevant if you have a home office or you claim any home-related income tax deductions.

 - Transaction activity: Your transaction activity provides a more complete look at how you reduce what you owe over time.
 This can help you better understand the amortization process and see how making an extra payment can benefit you.

-- Client service information: Most mortgage statements also include a section with client service information.
-Use this section to contact your lender if something on your loan looks wrong.
+- Client service information: Most mortgage statements also include a section with client service and contact Use this section to contact your lender if something on your loan looks wrong.

-Depending on your lender, your loan statements might have all these sections, only a few of them, or even additional ones.
+Depending on your mortgage lender, your loan statements might have all these sections, only a few of them or additional ones.

-You’ll also get documentation when you make repairs or additions to your house, you should also retain detailed records on the cost and materials.
-Warranties, receipts and sales records all help keep record of any work you’ve done on your home.
+When you make repairs or additions to your house, you should also retain detailed records on the cost and materials.
+Warranties, receipts and sales records all help keep track of any work you’ve done on your home.
 These documents can be important if you choose to refinance your loan down the road.